 that computes the Arnoldi factorization for given A and v with k = 1.
-Thus, V has two columns and H is two by one only (see (9) in Lecture Notes 7-8).
+Thus, V has two columns and H is two by one only.

-Part 03.
 Next, write a function that extends a given factorization:

 [V,H] = ArnoldiPlus(A,V,H,m)